 The company’s internal SAP helpdesk working with SAP consultants should be able to resolve anything that comes up.
 Oftentimes, incorrect entries that occur during the first few days will need to be addressed.

-At the end of the Run phase, the SAP Cloud Platform should now be an integral part of your business.
+At the end of the Run phase, the SAP Business Technology Platform should now be an integral part of your business.
 With things up and running, it’s time to focus on the business itself, using your new cloud-based tools as a means for success.